EOSIO/eosio-java-softkey-signature-provider/README.md

 ## Basic Usage

-To Import a private key
+To import a private key:

 ```java
 String privateKeyEOS = "Your eos format private key in K1 or R1 type"